biztos/gopg-docker-ci-demo/README.md

 ## The Plan

 * A Go module at the top of the tree with submodules below it.
+* A simple Postgres database it interacts with.
+* Creation of the test table for every test run.
 * Testing via `go test ./...` &c.
 * Coverage via Coveralls unless I get a better idea